YoussefBoubekri/Python_Selenium/README.md

  1. python 3+
  2. selenium
  3. Pytest
- 4. Unittest

 ## Running the tests:
   py.test --junitxml results.xml run.py

-## To do:
-  Modify the tests classes to take into account remote execution for selenium grid

 ## Results:
   a Junit-formatted xml file: